Scalable Community Detection in Massive Networks Using Aggregated Relational Data: Simulation Studies

 \subsection{Subsampling}

-Many times in practice, a network is presented to the researcher that is too large to conduct any but the simplest analyses.
-Fitting Bayesian hierarchical models simply take too much time.
+Fitting Bayesian hierarchical models to such data simply take too much time.
 Because of the intractability of such models, the researcher oftentimes runs her analysis on a subgraph of the network.
 Choices of subgraphs include the largest connected component or a subset of nodes with similar covariates.
 However, inferences on the subgraph may be misleading when extended to the entire network.
 Ideally, the subgraph will in some way be representative of the original graph.
 Among the many sampling strategies of networks, simple random node selection has been shown to create subgraphs that maintain many features of the graph \citep{leskovec2006sampling}.

 If the complete graph is a MMSB, subsampling nodes and doing inference on the resulting subgraph may lead to misleading inferences.
-Due to its data generating process, sampling nodes at random and keeping the edges between them will result in a MMSB with the same blockmatrix.
-Although this is the case, doing such a procedure may lead to a large loss in efficiency and thus unstable parameter estimates.
-This is particularly an issue in sparse networks since such a subsampling procedure will leave out most of the links in the network.
+Due to its data generating process, sampling nodes at random and keeping the edges between them will result in a MMSB with the same blockmatrix. {However,} such a procedure may lead to a large loss in efficiency and thus unstable parameter estimates.
+This is particularly an issue in sparse networks since such a subsampling procedure will leave out most of the links in the network, making it hard to learn the many parameters of the model.
 Using ARD leads to vastly improved estimates of both the blockmatrix and membership profiles.